1 Understanding Science

-Science denial generally uses three rhetorical but false arguments.
-The first argument tries to undermine the science by claiming that the methods are flawed or that the science is unsettled.
-The idea that the science is unsettled creates doubt for a regular citizen.
-A sense of doubt delays action.
-Scientists typically avoid claiming universal truths and use language that conveys a sense of uncertainly because scientific ideas change as more evidence is uncovered.
-This avoidance of universal truths should not be confused with uncertainty of scientific conclusions.
+Science denial generally uses three false arguments.
+The first argument tries to undermine the credibility of the scientific conclusion by claiming the research methods are flawed or the theory is not universally accepted—the science is unsettled.
+The notion that scientific ideas are not absolute creates doubt for non-scientists; however, a lack of universal truths should not be confused with scientific uncertainty.
+Because science is based on falsfiabiity, scientists avoid claiming universal truths and use language that conveys uncertainty.
+This allows scientific ideas to change and evolve as more evidence is uncovered.

 The formation of new conclusions based on the scientific method is the only way to change scientific conclusions.
 We wouldn’t teach Flat Earth geology along with plate tectonics because Flat Earthers don’t follow the scientific method.
 The fact that scientists avoid universal truths and change their ideas as more evidence is uncovered shouldn’t be seen as meaning that the science is unsettled.
 Because of widespread scientific illiteracy, these arguments are used by those who wish to suppress science and misinform the general public.

-In a classic case of science denial, the rhetorical arguments were used in the 1950’s, 60’s, and 70’s by the tobacco industry and their scientists to deny the links between tobacco and cancer.
-Once it became clear that the tobacco industry couldn’t show that tobacco did not cause cancer, their next strategy was to create a sense of “doubt” on the science.
-They suggested that the science was not yet fully understood and issue needed more study, thus legislative action should be delayed.
-This false sense of “doubt” is the key component that misleads the public and prevents action .
-This is currently being employed by those who deny human involvement in climate change.
+In a classic case of science denial, beginning in the 1960s and for the next three decades, the tobacco industry and their scientists used rhetorical arguments to deny a connection between tobacco usage and cancer.
+Once it became clear scientific studies overwhelmingly found that using tobacco dramatically increased a person’s likelihood of getting cancer, their next strategy was to create a sense of doubt about on the science.
+The tobacco industry suggested the results were not yet fully understood and more study was needed.
+They used this doubt to lobby for delaying legislative action that would warn consumers of the potential health hazards .
+This same tactic is currently being employed by those who deny the significance of human involvement in climate change.